stormchaserroleplaying/stormchaserRPG/Talents/Fighter/PsionicWarrior/index.md

 #### Psi-Powered Leap
 ##### **Actions:** 1
 You can propel your body with your mind.
-You gain a flying speed equal to twice your walking speed until the end of the current turn.
+You can [Fly](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Fly/) with speed equal to twice your walking speed until the end of the current turn.
 Once you take this action, you can't do so again until you finish a short or long rest, unless you expend a Psionic Energy die to take it again.

 #### Telekinetic Thrust
-When you deal damage to a target with your Psionic Strike, Make a spell attack vs the Strength defence of that creature.
-On a hit, you can knock the target prone or move it up to 10 feet in any direction horizontally.
+When you deal damage to a target with your Psionic Strike, you can also make a [Shove](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Shove/) check against that creature.
+On a hit, the distance moved increases to 10 feet and the target is knocked [Prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone).

 ### Guarded Mind